babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 Unlike traditional Cosmos SDK chains that use the `staking` module, Babylon uses the [`checkpointing`](https://docs.babylonlabs.io/docs/developer-guides/modules/checkpointing) module for validator creation and management.

-The creation process requires your previously generated BLS key, which should be located at `<path>/config/priv_validator_key.json`, where `<path>` is the `--home` directory you specified when setting up your node.
+The creation process requires your previously generated BLS key and your validator key, which should be located at `<path>/config/validator.json`, where `<path>` is the `--home` directory you specified when setting up your node.

+The BLS key in the file is required as validators use their BLS key to sign checkpoint messages, which are aggregated and submitted to Bitcoin for finality.

 To create your validator, run the following command: